Sociedad loses ground in Spain after home loss to Villarreal

 Real Sociedad had lost only once in its last seven league matches — at Real Madrid in November.

+“We have some adjustments to make to avoid losing points like this, but we are on the right track,” Alguacil said.

-It took the lead with a goal by striker Willian José in the 22nd minute, but the hosts rallied with a penalty kick converted by Manu Trigueros in the 58th and with substitute Santi Cazorla’s left-footed shot in the 72nd.
+Real Sociedad took the lead with a goal by striker Willian José in the 22nd minute, but the hosts rallied with a penalty kick converted by Manu Trigueros in the 58th and with substitute Santi Cazorla’s left-footed shot in the 72nd.
 Cazorla’s goal was initially called off for offside, but it was later confirmed by video review to give Villarreal its third consecutive league win.

 The victory left Villarreal in ninth place, three points behind Real Sociedad.